ignite/cli/docs/guide/blog/comment-blog.md

 order: 2
 ---

-# Add comment to Blog post Blockchain
+# Add comment to Blog

 In this tutorial, you will create a new message module called comment.
-The module will let you read and write comments to an existing blog blockchain.
+The module will let you read and write comments to the existing blog blockchain.

-You can only add comments to post which are no older than 100 Blocks.
+You can only add comments to a post which is no older than 100 Blocks.

 **Note:** This value has been hard coded to a low number for rapid testing.
-You can increase it to a greater number to achieve longer period of time before commenting is not allowed.
+You can increase it to a greater number to achieve longer period of time before commenting is stopped.

 ### Prerequisites: